Xcelsama/STAR-BOT/README.md

 - I am not responsible for banning your account.
 - Use at your own risk by keeping this warning in mind.

-## `NOTICE`

-##
-- Not For Sale
-- Don't Forget to Give Credits If you are using or Reuploading My Plugins/files
-- Have A Good Day Ahead
-- Don't Use This Script As Your Bot Base
----

- <br><br>